 The word grammar originates from Greek and can be translated as ‘art of letters.’
 Grammar can help us make sense of tone, stories and conversations.
 Re-arranging a sentence or adding letters can have a major impact on the effectiveness of communication.
 For example, adding letters to a word can make it plural, while adding commas and other punctuation can change how the message reads.
 If a story is intended to be powerful, or a product description is of key importance, grammar is crucial in conveying the right message in the right tone.

 No language’s grammar is always simple to get your head around, but it is important to get it right.
 This is one of the main benefits of using professional translation service providers – you can be sure the text will make sense to the local market.
-Many translation services leave us to ‘guess’ what is being implied, but to build up trust in a target market, local grammar and language traditions need to be observed.
+Less professional translation services leave us to ‘guess’ what is being implied, but to build up trust in a target market, local grammar and language traditions need to be observed.

 Common English grammar mistakes

 There are a number of commonly made English grammatical mistakes, including missing commas, poor choice of wording plus syntax and verb errors.
-Misplaced modifiers can also make sentences sound badly written and hard to understand.
+Misplaced modifiers can also make sentences sound poorly written and hard to understand.
 This happens when a word is separated from what it is describing in a sentence.

 One of the most common English grammatical mistakes is misuse of ‘their’, ‘they’re’ and ‘there.’
 The same goes for ‘your’ and ‘you’re’ – the simplest way to distinguish the latter is to bear in mind that the separation of the words ‘you are’ is being replaced by an apostrophe.